chmitch/mdwguide/src/lab_1/README.md

 Data movement in first lab will be execution of Daily.ETL.ispac job in Azure Data Factory SSIS Runtime.
 This lab will reuse data pipelines to minimize migration costs.
 As data volumes increase, these jobs will need to leverage a MPP platform like Databricks, Synapse, HDInsight to transform the data at scale.
 This will be done in a future lab.
-Setup your SSIS job following these instructions [Reference document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)
+Setup your SSIS job following these instructions.
+[Reference document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)

 1. Open SSIS package and change Source and Destination database connections.
 Change the login from Windows Auth to SQL Auth
 2. Update each mapping that required DDL changes.